sameer13899/online_exam/README.md

 Default admin email id is head@gmail.com and password is head . admin password is md5 encypted.

-For any query or feedback contact me at kpsagar1999@gmail.com.
+For any query or feedback contact me at admin@sameeris.online.

 Thanx.